Character Sheaves on Tori over Local Fields: Introduction

-The relationship between character sheaves and the local Langlands correspondence for tori has also been explored in \cite{CR18}.
-In their approach, the authors define and study multiplicative local systems on possibly disconnected commutative algebraic groups over finite fields.
-Our approach follows that of \cite{BD06,Desh:17} which study character sheaves on unipotent and solvable groups.
+The relationship between character sheaves and the local Langlands correspondence for tori over local fields $K$ has also been explored by Cunningham and Roe in \cite{CR18}.
+In their approach, the authors define and study (Frobenius-fixed) multiplicative local systems on possibly disconnected commutative (pro-)algebraic groups over finite fields and establish a sheaf-function correspondence for them.
+They then use the classical local Langlands correspondence for tori to obtain a description of the collection of Frobenius-fixed multiplicative local systems on the disconnected group $LT$ in terms of local Langlands parameters, which is closely related to Theorem \ref{thm:main3} above.
+The main difference in our approach is that we do not use the local Langlands correspondence for tori, but rather directly give a parametrization of the multiplicative local systems on the connected group $L^+T$ and then prove that our parametrization is compatible with the classical local Langlands correspondence for tori.

+\begin{remark} In the setting of Theorems \ref{thm:main2}, \ref{thm:main3}, there often is a rich supply of multiplicative $\ql$-local systems on $L^+T$ which do not have finite monodromy.
+However (in the setting of Theorem \ref{thm:main3}), we will see that all the {\emph{Frobenius-fixed}} multiplicative $\ql$-local systems on $L^+T$ have finite monodromy.
+In particular, there is a rich supply of multiplicative $\ql$-local systems on $L^+T$ which are not fixed by any power of the Frobenius. \end{remark}

+In our approach the residue field $k$ can be any algebraically closed field.
+Our approach follows that of \cite{BD06,Desh:16,Desh:17} which study character sheaves on unipotent and solvable groups.
 In particular, we only consider multiplicative local systems on the connected commutative pro-algebraic group $L^+T$.
-We compute the fundamental group $\pi_1(L^+T)$ and directly give a parametrization of multiplicative local systems on $L^+T$ by inertial local Langlands parameters.
-In our approach to character sheaves, we define character sheaves on a disconnected commutative algebraic group $G$ to simply be the translates of the multiplicative local systems on the neutral connected component $G^\circ$ to the other connected components $gG^\circ\subset G$.
-With this approach, the relationship between the character sheaves on $G$ and the characters of (all pure inner forms of) $G(\Fq)$ is described by a ``discrete Fourier transform'' or a ``crossed S-matrix''.
+We compute the fundamental group $\pi_1(L^+T)$ and directly give a parametrization of all multiplicative local systems on $L^+T$ in terms of inertial local Langlands parameters.
+We define character sheaves on a disconnected commutative algebraic group $G$ to simply be the translates of the multiplicative local systems on the neutral connected component $G^\circ$ to the other connected components $gG^\circ\subset G$.
+With this approach, the relationship between the Frobenius-fixed character sheaves on $G$ and the characters of (all pure inner forms of) $G(\Fq)$ is described by a ``discrete Fourier transform'' or a ``crossed S-matrix''.

-\begin{remark} In the setting of Theorem \ref{thm:main2}, there often is a rich supply of multiplicative $\ql$-local systems on $L^+T$ which do not have finite monodromy.
-However (in the setting of Theorem \ref{thm:main3}), we will see that all the {\emph{Frobenius invariant}} multiplicative $\ql$-local systems on $L^+T$ have finite monodromy. \end{remark}

 Let us now describe the organization of the remainder of the text.
 In \S\ref{sec:prel} we recall various preliminaries needed to state and prove our results.
 We state the notations and conventions that are used throughout the paper in \S\ref{sec:notconv}.
 In \S\ref{sec:proalg} we recall the notion of pro-algebraic groups, and the definition of the fundamental group of a commutative pro-algebraic group due to Serre.
 In \S\ref{sec:CSonCCG}, we study multiplicative local systems on connected commutative pro-algebraic groups and their relationship with 1-dimensional characters, in case the pro-algebraic group is defined over a finite field.
 In \S\ref{sec:nerongreenberg}, we recall the notion of the connected N\'eron model of a torus $T$ defined over a local field and also that of the Greenberg (or positive loops) functor.
 In \S\ref{sec:canonclass}, we recall Serre's construction of the isomorphism (\ref{th}) in terms of the canonical class.
 Finally in \S\ref{sec:pfmain} we give the proofs of all our main results.
 In Appendix \ref{sec:ladicduality} we prove some auxiliary results related to $\ql$-characters of a certain class of abelian profinite groups which will be needed in the main part of the paper.
 In Appendix \ref{sec:langproalg} we recall Lang's theorem for general connected pro-algebraic groups defined over finite fields.